glennirwin/webgp/README.md

 [See this example in action here](https://glennirwin.github.io/webgp/examples/rainbow-fountain.html)

-The code above creates a `VertexComputer` where many elements can be evaluated and updated very quickly, but individually).
+The code above creates a `VertexComputer` where many elements can be evaluated and updated very quickly.
 The library, relying on Vertex Buffers and OpenGL ES 3.0's Transform Feedback can simulate a simple 1,000,000 particle system.
 Each particle has its own position, velocity, mass, and color, initially random, and is represented by a coloured point as it falls toward the origin.

 ## Documentation ##